Disclaimer-Sup guys, I do not own the Summon Night series. if I did, this would be a game by now.

 Blinking at him, Pratty tilted her head.
 "So, you won't become a craftlord?"

 The same confident expression on his face, he shook his head.
-"Not at all."
+"That's not it at all."
 Slowly, Pratty smiled wider in understanding.
 "That's right.
 I'll just do both."

 She laughed in excitement.
 "Is that even allowed?"